djipco/webmidi/README.md

   console.log(WebMidi.outputs);
 }
 ```
+You should see your devices appear in the console.
+As you can probably witness, most MIDI devices
+will make several input and/or output ports available.

+> #### About devices and channels
+>
+> MIDI input and output ports all have 16 channels.
+WebMidi.js reflects that.
+Let's break it down.
+> The `WebMidi.inputs` property contains an array of `Input` objects.
+These objects have methods
+> such as `addListener()` which allows you to listen to inbound MIDI messages on all 16 channels at
+> once (or just a subset of channels should you prefer).
+>
-Inputs and outputs all have a `channels` property containing an array of 16 `InputChannel` or
+> Each `Input` object has a `channels` property which is an array of 16 `InputChannel` objects.
+The
-`OutputChannel` objects.
+> `InputChannel` objects also have an `addListener()` method which, in this case, listens for events
+> only on that particular channel.

 Here is a quick example of how to play a note on MIDI channel 1 of the first found output device
 (port):